Skip to main content

 This guide walks the provision itself, the cross-member-state implementation variation, per-platform compliance rates, the structural Ireland enforcement bottleneck, the 2025-2026 penalty case pattern, and the practical compliance checklist for non-EU advertisers entering the framework.

-"Providers of very large online platforms that present advertisements on their online interfaces shall compile and make publicly available in a specific section of their online interface a repository containing the information referred to in this Article."
+The DSA requires very large online platforms that present advertisements to compile and make publicly available, in a specific section of their interface, a searchable repository of the advertisements they serve (paraphrased from Regulation (EU) 2022/2065, advertising-repository provisions).

 Article 26 — The Provision Itself